 Choose MPI (on Linux).
 We advise to use the IntelMPI version if possible.
 It has been tested on both desktop and cluster machines and should work out-of-the-box on most cluster batch systems.
 The IntelMPI runtime environment is distributed with AMS.
-If you prefer to use the OpenMPI version instead, keep in mind that if you wish to run multi-node
+If you prefer to use the OpenMPI version instead, keep in mind that if you wish to run multi-node calculations you need to use a local copy of OpenMPI 4.1.1 with support for your batch system build in.
+The OpenMPI runtime environment is distributed with AMS but it is limited to single-node (or desktop) usage.

 Cray XC.
 Cray users can use the IntelMPI version of AMS because it is binary-compatible with Cray MPI shared libraries.
 Read the MPICH ABI compatibility section in the Cray documentation for more information, and talk to your local system administrator.
-If the machine has a "cray-mpich-abi" module available, you can try using that in combination with the SCM\USE\LOCAL\IMPI=1 environment setting.
+If the machine has a "cray-mpich-abi" module available, you can try using that in combination with the SCM_USE_LOCAL_IMPI=1 environment setting.

-GPU acceleration: note: ADF in AMS2023 does not offer GPU acceleration support.
-We don't offer a GPU-accelerated version of ADF at this moment in time.
+GPU acceleration: note: ADF in AMS2024 does not offer GPU acceleration support We don't offer a GPU-accelerated version of ADF at this moment in time.
 However, some of the machine learning potentials available in AMS can benefit from GPU acceleration by installing the appropriate version of PyTorch or Tensorflow inside of the AMSPython Python stack.

 Optimized for AMD-Zen: AMS2018 introduced a new supported platform, optimized for AMD Zen (Ryzen/Threadripper/EPYC) processors.
-Intially this used the OpenBLAS library, but now this platform also uses Intel MKL.
-The MKL library is forced to run in AVX-2 mode, combined with AVX-2 optimized binaries.
+Initially this used the OpenBLAS library, but now this platform also uses Intel MKL on Windows.
 This version will NOT work on older AMD processors.
-Starting with AMS2020 we also have this version available for Windows.
-With AMS2023 we offer AMD binaries using AOCL on Linux, instead of MKL.
+Starting with AMS2023 we offer AMD binaries using AOCL on Linux, instead of MKL.